History of the United Arab Emirates: Dispersal from Africa

-In 2011, archeologists excavated primitive hand-axes and several kinds of scrapers and perforators at the Jebel Faya site.
+Early hominid occupation in the UAE is attested by finds of knapped flint tools among extensive assemblages found at Jebel Barakah in Abu Dhabi yielding a date of 200,000 BCE.
+The earliest evidence for the occupation of the area today known as the UAE by anatomically modern humans, Homo Sapiens, is found at Jebel Faya, where in 2011 archaeologists found a lithic assemblage including hand-axes and several kinds of scrapers and perforators.
 These objects resemble the tools used by early modern humans in East Africa.
 According to thermoluminescence dating, the artefacts are 125,000 years old.

-This is some of the earliest evidence of modern humans outside Africa, indicating that they left Africa much earlier than previously thought.
-The site has been preserved with discoveries related to later cultures, including tombs and other finds from the Hafit, Umm Al Nar, Wadi Suq, Iron Age, Hellenistic and Islamic periods, at Sharjah's Mleiha Archaeological Centre.
+The find at Faya represents some of the earliest evidence of modern humanity outside Africa, indicating that humans left Africa much earlier than previously thought.
+The site, today a UNESCO World Heritage Site, has been preserved with discoveries related to later cultures, including tombs and other finds from the Hafit, Umm Al Nar, Wadi Suq, Iron Age, Hellenistic and Islamic periods on display at Sharjah's Mleiha Archaeological Centre.